-Have you come across the terms “certified diamond”, “diamond certificate” or “diamond report” and wonder what they meant?
+Have you come across terms like “diamond certificate” or “diamond report” and wondered what they meant?
 What is the difference between certified and uncertified diamonds?
-We’ve answered all your questions below.
+We answer all your questions regarding diamond certification below, including who certifies diamonds, why certification is important, are lab grown diamonds certified, and whether certified diamonds are more valuable than uncertified diamonds.

 1. Why do we need diamond certificates?

-The purpose of a diamond certificate is to give you a thorough report on what you’ve purchased.
+The purpose of a diamond certificate is to give you a thorough report of what you’ve purchased.
 Diamond certificates are sometimes also known as diamond reports.

 A diamond certificate or report provides a buyer with information about the diamond’s quality, measurements and other characteristics like the Four Cs – Cut, Colour, Clarity and Carat Weight.